romanmurzac/DrivenPath/chapter_10/README.md

 ![Image 10.16](../media/image_10.16.PNG)

 #### Create App Runner
 Access *AWS App Runner* service and press `Create an App Runner service`.
-Choose `Container registry` for *Reposioty type* and `Amazon ECR` as a *Provider*.
+Choose `Container registry` for *Repository type* and `Amazon ECR` as a *Provider*.
 Browser for the image and select the *driven-data* repository and *latest* tag.
 Choose `Automatic` for *Deployment trigger* and `Create new service role` for *ECR access role*.\
 ![Image 10.17](../media/image_10.17.PNG)

 #### Deploy dashboard
-Once the *App Runner* is setup it will start deployment process that can be monitored inside the process at *Logs* section.
+Once the *App Runner* is set up it will start deployment process that can be monitored inside the process at *Logs* section.
 It will display a message with *Successfully deployed*.\
 ![Image 10.18](../media/image_10.18.PNG)

 The service *drivendata_service* now is available for use.
-The link for the dashoboard can be shared with stakeholders.\
+The link for the dashboard can be shared with stakeholders.\
 ![Image 10.19](../media/image_10.19.PNG)

 #### Test dashboard
-Navigate to the dashoboard by accessing the link in the *drivendata_service* and investigate all functionalities.
+Navigate to the dashboard by accessing the link in the *drivendata_service* and investigate all functionalities.
 Also, observe how graphs are updated in real time as the data are ingested in real time.\
 ![Image 10.20](../media/image_10.20.PNG)